-Each week, generally sometime on Friday, a new course Module will be posted on Blackboard.
-This module will have a reading assignment (generally one section per week) and links to related videos.
-The course discussion boards will also have a few questions for you to answer, based on the reading and videos.
-Most of the discussion questions will be posted on discussion boards for smaller groups (about 9 students), but one question each week will be on a discussion board for the whole class.
+Each week, the course discussion boards will have a few questions for you to answer, based on the reading, the class activity, and videos.
+Most of the discussion questions will be posted on discussion boards for smaller groups (about 6 students), but one question each week will be on a discussion board for the whole class.
 I will form these groups after the first week of class, based on some introductory activities that will help you get to know your fellow classmates.
+I will also change the groups about midway through the semester, so you can get to know other classmates.

-For full credit, answer each discussion question by Wednesday evening, 11:59pm, and also respond to at least one other classmate by Friday evening, 11:59pm.
+For full credit, answer each discussion question by Thursday evening, 11:59pm, and also respond to at least one other classmate by Friday evening, 11:59pm.
 Do not simply repeat answers (or responses); if someone else has already said what you were going to say, think of a way to extend or expand upon what the first person said.